Władysław I Herman: Domestic difficulties

-Simultaneously a great migration of Jews from Western Europe to Poland began circa 1096, around the time of the First Crusade.
-Władysław, a tolerant ruler, attracted the Jews to his domains, and permitted them to settle throughout the entire country without restriction.
+Simultaneously, a great migration of Jews from Western Europe to Poland began circa 1096, around the time of the First Crusade.
+Władysław, a tolerant ruler, attracted the Jews to his domains and permitted them to settle throughout the entire country without restriction.

-Soon Zbigniew and Bolesław decided to join forces and demanded that the reins of government should be handed over to them.
+Soon, Zbigniew and Bolesław decided to join forces and demanded that the reins of government be handed over to them.
 Władysław agreed to divide the realm between the brothers, each to be granted his own province while he himself kept control of Mazovia and its capital at Płock.
-Władysław also retained control of the most important cities--i.e., Wrocław, Kraków and Sandomierz.
+Władysław also retained control of the most important cities – i.e., Wrocław, Kraków and Sandomierz.
 Zbigniew's province encompassed Greater Poland including Gniezno, Kuyavia, Łęczyca and Sieradz.
 Bolesław's territory included Lesser Poland, Silesia and Lubusz Land.
 However, Sieciech, alarmed by the evident diminution of his power, began to intrigue against the brothers.
 Władysław decided to support him against his own sons.
-Defeated, and after the mediation of Martin, Archbishop of Gniezno, the Duke was forced to confiscate Sieciech's properties and exiled him in 1101.
+Defeated, and after the mediation of Martin, the Archbishop of Gniezno, the Duke was forced to confiscate Sieciech's properties and exile him in 1101.

 Erection of churches

 Romanesque interior of the Church of St. Giles at Inowłódz, in central Poland.

 Władysław founded several churches in Poland.
-Most notably he was the founder of the Romanesque Wawel Cathedral of which the Silver Bells Tower still remains standing.
-He was also very fond of Saint Giles (Polish: Idzi) to whom he founded no less than three churches: in Kraków, Inowłódz and Giebułtów.
+Most notably, he was the founder of the Romanesque Wawel Cathedral of which the Silver Bells Tower still remains standing.
+He was also very fond of Saint Giles (Polish: Idzi), to whom he founded no less than three churches: in Kraków, Inowłódz and Giebułtów.
 This is attributed to the fact that while his first wife was finally pregnant after six years of childless marriage, the Duke sent rich gifts to the Benedictine monastery of Saint Gilles in southern France, begging for a healthy child.
 When a son was born, Wladyslaw began building churches in his honor.
 According to legend, he also founded a church "on the sand" dedicated to the Virgin Mary, which was later granted to the Carmelites.

 Health

 According to Gallus Anonymus, Władysław long suffered from a debilitating ailment that affected his legs.
-There is also a legend which states that in 1086 Władysław was affected by a terrible pox, with abscesses that affected his nose and face.
+There is also a legend that states that in 1086, Władysław was affected by a terrible pox, with abscesses that affected his nose and face.
 According to the legend, the Holy Virgin appeared in the duke's dream and led him to find the cure in the sandy area outside the city.
-Once healed Władysław founded a Church of the Holiest Virgin Mary "on the sand" in the spot where he found the cure.
+Once healed, Władysław founded a Church of the Holiest Virgin Mary "on the sand" in the spot where he found the cure.

 Władysław died on 4 June 1102, without resolving the issue of succession, leaving his sons to struggle for supremacy.
 His body was interred in the Płock Cathedral.
+In the 1970s, his remains were exhumed and studied by scientists; it was determined that Władysław was afflicted by a form of ankylosis of the spine, near the sacroiliac joint, as well as pathologic changes in the knee (osteoarthritis) and excrescence on the right thigh, causing immense pain and restricted mobility.